bazbt3/bazbt3.github.io/Theadventure.md

 ---

-[@hybotics]: @bazbt3 You seem to have mistaken me for one of my companions, though I do not know how this could happen..
+**hybotics**: @bazbt3 You seem to have mistaken me for one of my companions, though I do not know how this could happen..
 Have you been into the mead??
 The last time I was among the Elves, things did not go well, and a quick exit was needed.

 @mlv